Introduction

 Most backend codebases don't start broken.
 They start small, coherent, and easy to change.
 Then time passes.

-This is actually two distinct problems working together.
-Low cohesion: related concepts are scattered across the codebase instead of living together.
-High coupling: unrelated modules depend on each other's internals, so changes ripple outward.
+This is two problems working together.
+Low cohesion: related code is scattered across the codebase instead of living together.
+High coupling: unrelated modules depend on each other's internals, so changes ripple outward in unpredictable ways.

-When coupling gets bad enough, teams usually respond in one of two ways.
+When it gets bad enough, teams usually respond in one of two ways.

 Some reach for microservices.
 Split everything into separate services.
 Coupling becomes impossible because nothing can import anything directly.
-But this trades code complexity for operational complexity: network failures become normal failures, data consistency requires careful design, and local development gets significantly harder.
+But this trades code complexity for operational complexity: network failures become normal failures, data consistency requires careful choreography, and "running locally" becomes a research project.
+You wanted to fix your architecture and accidentally became a distributed systems team.

-Most teams try something simpler: better discipline.
+Others try better discipline.
 Add architectural guidelines.
 Improve folder structure.
 Be more careful in code review.
-This is cheaper and less disruptive—but guidelines without enforcement tend to erode.
+This is cheaper and less disruptive—but discipline erodes.
+Someone imports an internal class because it's convenient.
+Someone adds a "temporary" dependency to meet a deadline.
+Guidelines without enforcement are aspirations.

 A modular monolith is a way to make the second approach actually stick.
-It's a monolith where architectural boundaries are enforced by the build system—where you cannot import another module's internals because the compiler won't let you.
+It's a monolith where boundaries are enforced by the build system—where you can't import another module's internals because the compiler won't let you.

 You keep the operational simplicity of a single deployable.
-But you get real architecture: explicit contracts, isolated data, and the ability to change one module without accidentally breaking others.
+But you get real architecture: explicit contracts between modules, isolated data, and the ability to change one module without accidentally breaking others.
+When something goes wrong at 3am, there's one service to check, one log to read, one thing to restart.

-This post is a practical guide to building one in Kotlin and Spring Boot.
-We'll cover where to draw boundaries, how to enforce them with Gradle, how to structure code inside modules, how to isolate data, how modules communicate, error handling, and testing.
-The focus is on patterns that work in real codebases, not theoretical ideals.
+This guide is a practical walkthrough of building one in Kotlin and Spring Boot.
+I'll cover where to draw boundaries, how to enforce them with Gradle, how to structure code inside modules, how to isolate data, how modules communicate, error handling, and testing.
+The focus is on patterns that work in real codebases—things I've learned building systems this way, not theoretical ideals from a whiteboard.

 Part 1: Where to Draw the Lines